Bin Liu

 Bin Liu is a chemist who is Professor and Provost's Chair at the National University of Singapore.
 Her research considers polymer chemistry and organic functional materials.
 She was appointed Vice President of Research and Technology in 2019.
 She was awarded the 2021 Royal Society of Chemistry Centenary Prize.
+She was the Senior Vice Provost (Faculty & Institutional Development) from 2022 to 2023.
+Currently, she is the Deputy President of Research and Technology.

 Early life and education

 Liu was encouraged to study science by her parents.
 She was trained in organic chemistry at Nanjing University, before moving to the National University of Singapore for graduate studies.
 Her doctoral research involved water-soluble conjugated polymers for organic electronic devices.
 At first, she struggled to successfully synthesise polymers, but she mastered it after one year.
 She eventually moved to the University of California, Santa Barbara, where she worked as a postdoctoral researcher on the development and application of conjugated polyelectrolyte nanoparticles for biomedicine.
 In 2005 she returned to Singapore to start her professorship at the National University of Singapore.